Information & FAQs

 Gardens & attractions

-Not only is Britain a gardening nation, but our gardeners are keen to welcome visitors too.
-Indeed, some 3,000–4,000 gardens will open their gates to the public annually.
-Some for charity, for just an afternoon, and some every day of the year, and we take you to a selection of the very best ones in each tour area.
+Some 3,000–4,000 gardens will open their gates to the public annually.
+Some for charity, for just an afternoon, and some every day of the year, and we take you to a selection of the finest gardens in each tour area.

 Wherever we are, we will rarely be far from other attractions, especially our history and heritage, and we use these nearby attractions as a backdrop to our day-to-day itinerary, stopping as our pleasure takes us.